openSUSE/scatool-container/README.md

 # Installation and Configuration for User SystemD Container on ALP1
 1. Install SUSE ALP with podman

-> [!NOTE]
-> The container can run as any non-root user.
-However, I will create a user, **scawork**, dedicated to analyzing supportconfigs.

 2. Login as **root**:
    1. Add the scawork user
    2. Assign scawork a password